Beam Book. Your space to reflect, focus and grow.

 Rethinking Organisation Design.
 And HR.

-During our recent Beam Talk, Professor Geert Van Hootegem (KU Leuven) opened with an observation that reframes today’s HR agenda: one of the most pressing challenges for organisations is not artificial intelligence, but the current reality of the labour market.
+During our recent Beam Talk, Professor Geert Van Hootegem (KU Leuven) reflected on one of the most pressing organisational challenges today, but also one of the biggest opportunities: reinventing how work is organised in a context of structural labour scarcity.

 A shift that has been building for years

-The labour market situation we are facing today did not appear overnight.
-It has been developing for more than two decades.
+The labour market situation we are facing today did not appear overnight, nor is it a temporary fluctuation.

 When the logic of design no longer fits the context

-For decades, organisations were designed around specialisation, hierarchy and standardisation.
-In a labour market with sufficient supply, that logic worked.
+For decades, organisations were designed around specialisation and standardisation.
+In a labour market with sufficient supply, that logic worked well.

 At the same time, the way work is organised does not always support sustainable performance.
-Research shows that people remain healthy and engaged when job demands are combined with sufficient control over their work.
-In practice, that balance is often missing.
+People perform better when demanding work is combined with sufficient autonomy.
+Yet that balance is often missing, contributing to dropout and long-term absence.

 Rethinking the starting point

-If scarcity becomes structural, the starting point of organisation design starts to shift.
+If scarcity becomes structural, the principles behind organisation design start to shift.

 Traditionally, the job came first.
 Roles were defined, and people were selected to fit them.
-In the current context, that logic becomes difficult to sustain.
+That approach becomes difficult to sustain.

-Instead of organising work around narrowly defined roles and fragmented expertise, organisations can structure work around more integrated teams that take responsibility for a broader part of the process.
+Instead of organising work around fragmented expertise and fixed functions, organisations can structure work around more integrated teams that take responsibility for a broader part of the process.

-By combining complementary skills within teams, organisations reduce handovers and dependency between separate units.
-This creates more flexibility when demand shifts or when people are unavailable.
+By combining complementary skills within teams, organisations reduce handovers, coordination and dependency between separate units.
+In a context of structural scarcity, this creates more flexibility and resilience.

 From functions to flows

-Functional silos can work in relatively stable environments.
+Functional silos work best in relatively stable environments.
 But in more complex settings, they often lead to fragmentation and loss of overview.

-An alternative is to organise work around flows: value-adding processes such as a patient journey, a product line or a client service.
+Organisations can instead organise work around flows: value-adding processes such as a patient journey, a product line or a client service.
+For example, instead of passing a client through five separate departments, one integrated team follows the entire journey from A to Z.

 What this means for HR